sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>freetype</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A free and portable font rendering engine
+Short desc    : A free and portable font rendering engine
 URL          : http://www.freetype.org
-Лицензия     : (FTL or GPLv2+) and BSD and MIT and Public Domain and zlib with acknowledgement
+License      : (FTL or GPLv2+) and BSD and MIT and Public Domain and zlib with acknowledgement
-Описание     : The FreeType engine is a free and portable font rendering
+Descript     : The FreeType engine is a free and portable font rendering
              : engine, developed to provide advanced font support for a variety of
              : platforms and environments.
 FreeType is a library which can open and
              : manages font files as well as efficiently load, hint and render